TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/WP08-REVIEW-INDEX.md

 **Status**: ✅ **FINAL APPROVAL GRANTED**

-The TeamReel Constitutional Foundation & Enforcement System is complete, reviewed, approved, and ready for production deployment.
+The project Constitutional Foundation & Enforcement System is complete, reviewed, approved, and ready for production deployment.

 For questions or additional information, refer to the appropriate document above.